ADAM R. WILKE

 DIRECTOR OF BANDS

-This is Dr. Wilke’s eighth year as Director of Bands at James Logan.
+This is Dr. Wilke’s twelfth year as Director of Bands at James Logan.
 Prior to this appointment, Wilke spent thirteen years as a high school band director at both Arroyo Grande High School and Clovis East High School, and one year as the Interim-Associate Director of Bands at Fresno State where he was the director of the Fresno State Bulldog Marching Band.

 Dr. Wilke is an alumnus of Fresno State having received his B.A. and teaching credential in 1998 and his M.A. in conducting in 2009.
 In 2019, Wilke completed his D.M.A. in music education from Boston University.
 His dissertation research is on composition and creativity in a band setting.
 As a composer, Wilke has written numerous original marching band shows.
 Wilke is currently published by GPG Music.
 Additionally, Wilke is active as a guest conductor and adjudicator.